isaiah1112/nadict/README.md

 The most straightforward way to get the nadict module working for you is:

  1. Download the [NetApps's Python SDK](https://mysupport.netapp.com/documentation/productlibrary/index.html?productID=60427)
- 2. Copy the **NaDict.py** file into the directory containing the following scripts:
+ 2. Copy the **NaDict.py** and **NaHelper.py** file into the directory containing the following scripts:
   - NaElement.py
   - NaServer.py
   - Ontap.py
- 3. You should then be able to import the *encode* and *decode* functions from the **NaDict** module without any issue
+ 3. You should then be able to import the **NaDict** and **NaHelper** modules without any issue

+### Development Installation

+If you are wanting to work on development of NaDict perform the following:

+> pip install -U -r requirements.txt

+To ensure all development requirements are met.
+This will allow you to build the Sphinx Documentation for NaDict!

+## Documentation

+The documentation for NaDict can be found at [JA Computing](http://pydoc.jacomputing.net/nadict/)

+### Building Docs

+If you have installed the requirements for NaDict you can build its Sphinx Documentation simply by:

+> cd docs;
+> make html

+Then simply open **docs/build/html/index.html** in your browser.

 ## Contributing